 Question 1: Tell me about yourself.

 This is one of the most common questions interviewers ask, and it’s a great time for you to boast a little about your accomplishments.
 Respond succinctly by highlighting your professional achievements and the career path that got you to the interview.

-Sample answer: “I graduated from Kaplan University in 2011 with a bachelor’s degree in health sciences and started my career as a medical assistant.
+Sample answer: “I graduated from Kaplan University in 2017 with a bachelor’s degree in health sciences and started my career as a patient coordinator.
 I got along well with the hospital staff, which helped me learn a lot about the inner workings of a hospital.
 Now I’d like to use that knowledge to take on the role as an administrator at your hospital.”

 Question 2: What is your greatest weakness?